specter

 双语例句

-日本人主要把莲与死亡以及幽灵世界连在一起。 - The specter of the murdered man haunted the house.
+- The specter haunted Martin.

-失业的幽灵在这个国家作祟。 - By ensuring a debt limit increase of at least$ 2.1 trillion, this deal removes the specter of default, providing important certainty to our economy at a fragile moment.
+再加上油价高企和全球信贷市场收缩的挤压,全球增长前景足可堪优。 - By ensuring a debt limit increase of at least$ 2.1 trillion, this deal removes the specter of default, providing important certainty to our economy at a fragile moment.